kobble-git/kobble-data-common/content/onboard.md

 :::

 ::: slide
-### Render as Markdown or Presentation
+### View Markdown or Presentation
 Your content is created with Markdown.
 Kobble supports all common markdown formats (CommonMark, Github, ...), along with some advanced extensions.
-You can view your creations as either normal rendered markdown, or as presentations.
+You can view your markdown as either normal rendered markdown, or as presentations.
 This intro is markdown rendered as a presentation. {.left}
 :::

 ::: slide